-Policy 4-50: Council shall consider entering into a development agreement to enable proposals for energy systems other than wind turbines and solar collectors in all use zones.
+Policy 5-56: Council shall consider entering into a development agreement to enable proposals for energy systems other than wind turbines and solar collectors in all use zones.
 When considering such developments, special considerations shall be given to the following:

-- (a) the proposal is consistent with the intent of the land use zone in which it is proposed; and - (b) the proposal complies with the general development agreement policies of Section 6.3.2 of this Plan.
+- (a) the proposal is consistent with the intent of the land use zone in which it is proposed; and - (b) the proposal complies with the general development agreement policies of Section 7.4 of this plan.

-5 Secondary Plans
+6 Secondary Plans

-5.1 Richmond County Secondary Plans
+6.1 Richmond County Secondary Plans

 This Municipal Planning Strategy applies to the entire area with the Municipality of the County of Richmond.
-However, there are a number of "Secondary" Plans that were previously developed in order to establish planning in specific areas of the Municipality and continue to remain in effect as standalone documents, except, as previously noted, the Sporting Mountain Plan and Shannon Lake Plan which have been integrated into this Municipal Planning Strategy.
+However, there are a number of "Secondary" Plans that were previously developed in order to establish planning in specific areas of the municipality and continue to remain in effect as standalone documents, except, as previously noted, the Sporting Mountain Plan and Shannon Lake Plan which have been integrated into this Municipal Planning Strategy.

-In areas subject to existing Secondary Plans, it is Council's intention to defer to these documents on matters of planning and development, except in regard to wind turbines.
-However, over time, as these Secondary Plans come up for review and renewal, it is Council's intention to merge those documents into this Municipal Planning Strategy in order to take a cohesive and streamlined approach to planning throughout the Municipality.
+In areas subject to existing Secondary Plans, it is Council's intention to defer to these documents on matters of planning and development, except regarding wind turbines.
+However, over time, as these Secondary Plans come up for review and renewal, it is Council's intention to merge those documents into this Municipal Planning Strategy to take a cohesive and streamlined approach to planning throughout the municipality.
 In doing so, some aspects of those Secondary Plans may continue to remain relevant and necessary and will be integrated as sections within this Chapter.

-Furthermore, Council may, in the future, wish to establish Secondary Plans for other areas of the Municipality in order to address specific planning issues relevant only to those areas.
+Furthermore, Council may, in the future, wish to establish Secondary Plans for other areas of the municipality to address specific planning issues relevant only to those areas.
 This Chapter will provide a home for those Secondary Plans.

-5.1.1 Central Richmond Secondary Municipal Planning Strategy
+6.1.1 Central Richmond Secondary Municipal Planning Strategy

 The Central Richmond Plan area covers a physical land area of approximately 110 square kilometers.
-The Plan area is located about 12 kilometres from the Canso Causeway and about four kilometres from the Town of Port Hawkesbury.
+The Plan area is located about 12 kilometres from the Canso Causeway and about 4 kilometres from the Town of Port Hawkesbury.
 The Central Richmond Plan area is characterized by its member communities and their relationship to the water.
 The more identifiable settlements include Evanston, Whiteside, Walkerville, Grantville, Hureauville, Lower River Inhabitants and surrounding areas.

-Policy 5-1: Council shall, on Map 'A', the Future Land Use Map, identify the Central Richmond Secondary Plan Area.
+Policy 6-1: Council shall, on Map 'A', the Future Land Use Map, identify the Central Richmond Secondary Plan Area.

-Policy 5-2: Notwithstanding the contents of this Municipal Planning Strategy and the Land Use By-law, within the Central Richmond Secondary Plan Area all planning matters except wind turbines shall be subject to the requirements of the Central Richmond Secondary Plan and associated Central Richmond Land Use By-law.
+Policy 6-2: Notwithstanding the contents of this Municipal Planning Strategy and the Land Use By-law, within the Central Richmond Secondary Plan Area all planning matters except wind turbines shall be subject to the requirements of the Central Richmond Secondary Plan and associated Central Richmond Land Use By-law.

-5.1.2 Isle Madame Secondary Municipal Planning Strategy
+6.1.2 Isle Madame Secondary Municipal Planning Strategy

 Isle Madame is an island located off the southwestern shore of Cape Breton Island.
 The island is located approximately 60 kilometres from the Canso Causeway and 130 kilometres from Sydney.
 The scenic Fleur-de-Lis Trail passes through the island and connects it to Route 104, the main transportation route linking communities on the eastern side of Cape Breton Island.
-The Isle Madame Planning Area consists of all of Isle Madame, Petit-de-Grat Island and Janvrin's Island and contains a number of communities including Arichat, West Arichat, Petit-de-Grat, D'Escousse and Poulamon as well as linear or ribbon development along the highways and coastlines of the island.
+The Isle Madame Planning Area consists of all of Isle Madame, Petitde-Grat Island and Janvrin's Island and contains several communities including Arichat, West Arichat, Petit-de-Grat, D'Escousse and Poulamon as well as linear or ribbon development along the highways and coastlines of the island.

-Policy 5-3: Council shall, on Map 'A', the Future Land Use Map, identify the Isle Madame Secondary Plan Area.
+Policy 6-3: Council shall, on Map 'A', the Future Land Use Map, identify the Isle Madame Secondary Plan Area.